How Many People Speak Spanish Language

 - Costa Rica

-Let's have a look at the top 5 most countries with a large number of Spanish speakers:
+Let's have a look at the top 5 most Spanish Speaking countries

 - Mexico – 123.5 million